Authentication and DPoP

 To check whether your JWT is valid, you might want to use jwt.io.

-Step 3: Get an access token using your DPoP proof
+Step 3: Get an identity token using your DPoP proof

-Now that you have created a DPoP proof for the authorisation endpoint, you can use this proof to get an access token using this endpoint.
+Now that you have created a DPoP proof for the authorisation endpoint, you can use this proof to get an identity token using this endpoint.

 Please refer to the recipe above for information on how to implement this step.